10 Different Types of Hammers and Their Uses

 - 4 lb

-The brick hammer is specifically designed for masonry work.
-It has a flat striking face and a chisel-like blade for cutting bricks.
+A brick hammer is specifically designed for masonry and construction work.
+It features a flat striking face on one side and a chisel-like blade on the other.

 - Cutting bricks